missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does A Traffic Ticket Work In Missouri?

 In Missouri, paying a ticket is an admission of guilt, and the right to challenge the ticket in court is automatically waived.
 While it may not result in jail time, it adds demerit points to the individual’s driving record, which may result in higher insurance rates.
-Asides paying the fine, traffic offenders may also respond to a Missouri traffic ticket by requesting a contested hearing or enrolling for Driver Improvement Program(DPI).
+Aside from paying the fine, traffic offenders may also respond to a Missouri traffic ticket by requesting a contested hearing or enrolling for a Driver Improvement Program(DIP).

-The choice to have a contested hearing instead of paying the fine or enrolling for a DPI program implies that the offender is pleading “not guilty.”
+The choice to have a contested hearing instead of paying the fine or enrolling for a DIP implies that the offender is pleading “not guilty”.
 Most offenders who request a contested hearing do so to avoid an infraction on their records or have demerit points added to their license.
 Offenders can simply request a hearing at the county court where the ticket was issued by ticking the appropriate checkbox on the ticket and mailing it to the court.
-Offenders that chose to enroll for the DPI program have to pay the ticket first, thereby, pleading guilty.
+Offenders who choose to enroll for the DIP have to pay the ticket first, thereby, pleading guilty.
 Although this option is a guilty plea, it can help drivers avoid points on their driver’s license.
 Also, this option is not available in all counties in the state or to all traffic offenders.
 The individual must be "eligible” to use this option.

 Are Driving Records Public In Missouri?